What types of things will I do on the programme when I am an undergraduate? Who organises these activities and events?

 - develop an Action Research project in the autumn term of your third year

-- take part in an immersion week after your final exams.
+- take part in an Immersion Period after your final exams.
 This will help you prepare for your ITT year, and will include a wide range of activities and experiences such as: shadowing teachers, experience as a teaching assistant, training sessions and group discussions with experienced teachers.

 - regularly take part in reviews and personal development planning (this might be through the online system or Skype as well as face to face).